 Cindy Wang is a breaking news editor at Bloomberg News Taipei bureau.
 She is responsible for sending market-moving news headlines on a real-time basis and tell the biggest stories of Taiwan’s financial markets.
 She is capable of making quick decisions on news value under massive deadline pressure, while monitoring social media and other faster sources of information to stay on top of major events in Taiwan.
 She works closely with other teams in the newsroom to stay prepared and informed.
 Joined Bloomberg since 2007, Cindy has held several different roles over the years: first as a Chinese translator, greater China markets reporter, and then Taiwan markets reporter.
 Prior to Bloomberg, Cindy was a reporter at Taiwan’s Economic Daily News.
 She is co-author of the book Blue Ocean Strategy in Taiwan (Commonwealth Publishing Co., 2006).

-James Lin, Assistant Professor at the University of Washington, will act as moderator.
+James Lin, Assistant Professor at the University of Washington, acts as moderator.